Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae family and Ruellia genus.

-NOTE: Although listed as invasive, we’ve grown them for years in Florida and never experienced the plants getting out of hand.
+NOTE: Although it is listed as an invasive species, we’ve grown them for years in the state of Florida landscape and never experienced the plants getting out of hand.

 The leaves of this plant can elongate up to 12” inches.
 However, when grown in dry conditions, the leaves usually remain short.

 The petunia ruellia is a flowering plant with lovely petunia flowers usually violet in color.

 Each of the petunia-like flowers lasts about one day but the flowering season is considerably long, lasting from early summer and fall.